|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tuna and hard cooked eggs are such a complementary match in sandwiches and salads, it's a no-brainer to team them up in these deviled eggs.
-The deviled eggs with tuna in the filling make a fabulous snack or picnic treat.
+Tuna and hard-boiled eggs are such a complementary match in sandwiches and salads, it's a no-brainer to team them up in these deviled eggs.
+Deviled eggs with tuna incorporated into the filling make a fabulous snack or picnic treat.

-Celery, red onion, and dill pickle add extra flavor and crunch to these eggs.
-Top them off with a piece of dill pickle or a slice of pimiento-filled olive.
+Celery, red onion, and chopped dill pickles add extra flavor and crunch to these eggs.
+Top them off with slices of pickle or pimiento-filled olive.